folio-org/raml-module-builder/README.md

 ## Implementing file uploads (alpha mode)

-To create an api that allows file uploads do the following:
+To create an api that allows file uploads, do the following:

 In the RAML declare the API: